Modular synthesizer

-Modular synthesizers are synthesizers composed of separate modules for different functions.
+Modular synthesizers are electronic musical instruments composed of separate synthesizer modules that represent different functions.
 The modules can be connected together by the user to create a patch.
 The outputs from the modules may include audio signals, analog control voltages, or digital signals for logic or timing conditions.
 Typical modules are voltage-controlled oscillators, voltage-controlled filters, voltage-controlled amplifiers and envelope generators.
+A modular synth is made up of individual modules which are combined into an instrument.
+A semi-modular synth allows patching within a fixed set of circuits and fixed user interface.